 Were you vaccinated as a child?

 Some adults may not have received all of their childhood vaccines.
-Talk to your doctor or health care provider if you are unsure about your immunization history.
+Talk to your doctor or health care provider if you are unsure about your immunization history and adult vaccination.
 You may need the following vaccinations:

 - Measles, Mumps and Rubella: The MMR vaccine is recommended for individuals who do not have any documentation of vaccination or laboratory blood work confirming immunity.